 - See the section on "Component Identification" for help with identifying the components. - C1 must go the right way round.
 The negative side is marked with a stripe (see hint). - Put Q1 so that the metal portion lines up with the white stripe on the board.
-The metal side faces to the outside of the board. - D2 should be placed so that the white stripe on the body lines up with the white stripe on the board. - Put the micro-controller socket in first.
+The metal side faces to the outside of the board. - D2 should be placed so that the white stripe on the body lines up with the white stripe on the board. - Put the micro-controller socket in first and solder it.
 Make sure that the depression on the end of the socket lines up with the marking on the board.
-When you put the chip in, the chip should go in with the depression facing to the outside of the board.
+When you put the chip in, the chip should go in with the depression matching the silk screen on the board.

-Check the orientation of the components before you proceed!
+Double check the orientation/location of the components before you proceed!

-Especially the orientation of R1 and R2, as well as the electrolytic capacitor C1 is important.
+Especially check that R1 and R2 are in the right positions, and that the electrolytic capacitor C1 is the right way round.
 If you switch R1 and R2, you will put 170V into the micro-controller, and this will destroy it.

 Once all the components are on the board, hook up the power.
 Give your work a careful check to make sure that the orientation of the components is right.
-Especially check that the stripe on C1 is facing the top of the board (not near the 170V test point).
+Especially check that the stripe on C1 is facing the marking on the board.